SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/username1.jpg"/><br/>
 3. In the Stay signed in? pop-up window, click **No**. **Enter** the **Password** and click on **Sign in**.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/password1.jpg"/><br/>
-4. In the Welcome to **Microsoft Azure** pop-up window,You will get two pre-created resource groups:ODL_dms_XXXX-cloudrg and ODL_dms_XXXX-Onpremisesrg.
+4. Welcome to **Microsoft Azure** portal,Click on Resource groups,You will get two pre-created resource groups:ODL_dms_XXXX-cloudrg and ODL_dms_XXXX-Onpremisesrg.
 <img src="images/rg_ss.png"/><br/>
 5. To launch the **Azure Cloud Shell**, click the **Cloud Shell** button on the menu in the top menu bar of the Azure portal.
 The button launches an interactive shell that you can use to run all of the steps required to create and manage an Ubuntu Linux VM.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/shell.jpg"/><br/>